-Figure 83: The AD0 jumper on the breakout board.
+Figure 18: The AD0 jumper on the breakout board.
 The center pad is connected to and address select pin on the IMU chip.
 The right pad is connected to ground and the left to VDD (voltage supply).
 In the shown configuration this sets the address to 0x68

 Using soldering iron, solder wick, and/or a solder pump remove the solder from the AD0 jumper pads.
 Be careful not to damage the pads.
-When you believe you have removed the solder verify ther is no longer a connection between the middle and left pin.
+When you believe you have removed the solder, verify there is no longer a connection between the middle and left pin with a continuity test.